AnnMarieW/HelloDash/README.md

 compatible Markdown formatting and links etc.

-Special thanks to @tcbegley and @adamschroeder for some helpful tips
+Special thanks to @tcbegley and @adamschroeder for their helpful input on this project.